LiveTyping/CannyViewAnimator/README.md

  * `prelolipop_in` set default in animator (without reveal animators)
  * `prelolipop_out` set default out animator (without reveal animators)

-if the current version of the Android is lower than Lolipop, then animators will given from `prelolipop_in`, if `prelolipop_in`  is empty, then animators will given from `in`.
+If the current Android version is lower than Lollipop, then animators will be taken from `prelolipop_in`, if `prelolipop_in` is empty, then animators will taken from `in`.

 Example:
 ```xml